- Phone:

 Selected Courses:

-- H364 - Legal and Regulatory Aspects of Healthcare Delivery
+- IU Department of History: H364 - Legal and Regulatory Aspects of Healthcare Delivery

 Selected Guest Lectures:

-- “Surrogate Medical Decision Making” Indiana University School of Medicine.
-Ethics Elective
+- “Research on Cognitively Impaired Persons”, Indiana University School of Medicine.

 Selected Publications: